 The fpocket development team announces that within a short time a very nice and nifty graphical user interface (JAVA based) will be available within the official release.
 Until this release you still have to wait a little bit, but feel free to subscribe to the fpocket newsletter in order to stay tuned about new releases.

-Furthermore a first draft of a fpocket reference programmers guide is available on this website.
+Furthermore a first draft of a fpocket reference API documentation is available on this website.

 25 June 2009